TenzinTsundue/Basic-Statistics/Basic_statistics.md

 ## Basic Statistics for Business Analytics

-1. Mean
+1. Mean / Arthmatic mean/ Average
-2. Median
+2. Median : Middle most value of the dataset
-3. Mode
+3. Mode : Most frequent value in the dataset
 4. Skewness
 5. Kurtosis
-6. Veriance
+6. Veriance : Measurement of the spread between numbers in datasets.
+The variance measure how far each no. is in the set from the mean.
-7. Standard Deviation
+7. Standard Deviation : Is a measure of the dispersion of a set of data from its mean.
-8. Converiance
+8. Converiance : Statistical measure of the deree to which the two variable moves together.
-9. Correlation
+9. Correlation : It is a measure of the strength of the linear relationship between two variable.
-10. Regression
+10. Regression : Set of statistical processes for estimation the relationshp among variables
 11. Anova
 12. R Studio
 13. Adjusted R square